 What is an Elder Care Plan?
 It is a way to help older adults, as they continue to age, to enjoy the best possible health and well being.
 An elder care plan (also referred to as a geriatric care plan) encompasses subjects such as estate planning, long-term care planning, wishes for life-sustaining treatment (an advance directive) and other end-of-life issues.
-It is a way for adult children and other family caregivers to coordinate with each other and to ensure that their loved one’s wishes are respected and their needs are met.
+It is a way for family to establish care coordination with each other to ensure that their loved one’s wishes are respected and their daily living needs are met.
 In short, it is a plan for providing the greatest possible quality of life for an elderly adult.

 Prepare Your Team

 The most important member of an elder care planning team is the elderly person in question!
 No decision should be made without this person’s knowledge or consent!
 And any shared decision-making should be made with a clear understanding of your loved one’s goals and wishes for the future.
 Of course, if the patient has Alzheimer’s disease or dementia, or is otherwise incapacitated, they will not be able to fully participate.
 This is why the earlier, the better, with regard to making an appropriate care plan.

 Other members of the team can include any family members or close friends who need or wish to be involved.
 It is helpful to have one “point” person to coordinate discussions and facilitate communication.
 It may also be appropriate to involve a certified elder law attorney and/or a geriatric care manager or licensed social worker.